What to Eat on Game Day

 - A peanut butter and jelly sandwich with fruit and graham crackers

 - Grilled cheese with a side of sliced fruit or veggies

 If the game is too close to wake-up time, go for a lighter meal and then keep the snacks coming before and during the game.
 An hour or so before game time, remind your kid to get their snack on.
-CLIF Kid Zbar is sized for little hands and has 10-12g of energizing whole grains from organic oats to fuel kids’ active bodies.
+CLIF Kid Zbar energy snack bar is sized for little hands and has 10-12 grams of energizing whole grains from organic oats to fuel kids’ active bodies.

 Especially if your player had a lighter meal before competition, you’ll want to have easy-to-digest snacks with energizing carbohydrates available during the game.
 Halftime snacks like orange slices are always a kid favorite.